paulhudson/bind-osx/README.md

 #### 1) Use homebrew to install Bind

-Install the popular Bind DNS server is homebrew (http://brew.sh/):
+Install the popular Bind DNS server with homebrew (http://brew.sh/):

 - **brew install bind**